OSS lets you delete a single object, multiple specified objects, objects by name prefix, or an entire directory and its contents.

 // console.log(result);

-// Specify the full paths of the objects that you want to delete and set the result mode to quiet.
-Do not include the bucket name in the full paths.
+// Specify the full paths of the objects to delete and set the response mode to quiet.
+The full paths cannot contain the bucket name.

 const result = await client.deleteMulti(['exampleobject-1', 'exampleobject-2', 'testfolder/sampleobject.txt'], {quiet: true});